 Atlanta Gay Travel

-wolfyy’s Atlanta gay guide to hotels & where to stay, things to do, restaurants, gay bars, clubs, saunas, & events.
+wolfyy’s Atlanta gay guide to hotels & where to stay, restaurants, gay bars, clubs, saunas, & events.

 The Gay Travel Experience: Atlanta, Georgia

-A liberal haven in a conservative state, Atlanta welcomes gay travelers with open arms.
-I felt considerably more comfortable being gay here compared to cities in neighboring U.S. states.
+A liberal haven in a conservative state, Atlanta has a reputation for warmly welcoming gay travelers.
+I felt way more comfortable being gay here in comparison to cities in surrounding U.S. states.

-The city’s openness is largely attributed to its historically resilient queer communities.
-Shortly after the Stonewall Riots in New York, Atlanta experienced its own liberation movement, an impressive feat for a city in the South.
+Atlanta’s openness can be largely attributed to its historically resilient queer communities.
+Soon after the Stonewall Riots in New York, Atlanta experienced its own liberation movement—an impressive feat for a city in the South.

-Queer spaces like drag bars united Atlanta’s LGBTQ community for decades to come, something the city has become known for!
+Queer spaces like drag bars united the local LGBTQ community for decades to come, something the city has become known for!

-I experienced gay life in Atlanta with the help of my good friend K.C., a gay local who was born and raised here.
-I found everyone in Atlanta to be so friendly.
-Waiters, Uber drivers, bartenders—they know how to make you feel welcome.
+I experienced gay life in Atlanta with the help of my good friend K.C., a gay local born and raised here.
+All the gay locals I met during my visit were so kind and genuine.
+There are so many gay-friendly establishments where you can meet them, too!

 Atlanta’s Gay Scene

-Gay life in Atlanta is stronger than ever.
-Not only does Atlanta have one of the highest densities and overall populations of LGBT-identifying people in the United States, but the city is attracting more from other cities as the local economy booms.
+Gay life in Atlanta is more vibrant than ever.
+The city has one of the highest densities and overall populations of LGBT people in the United States.

-However, along with the rapid economic growth, Atlanta’s gay scene is slowly becoming fragmented.
-As the city experiences a real estate boom, it’s losing many historical queer spaces and LGBT locals are having to adjust.
-It’s most noticeable in Midtown, the original Atlanta gay neighborhood.
+As the city experiences a real estate boom, it’s losing some of its historical queer spaces, forcing LGBT locals to adjust.
+This is most noticeable in Midtown, Atlanta’s historic gay neighborhood.

 Gay Atlanta: Hotels & Where to Stay

-Most gay travelers in Atlanta prefer to stay in the Midtown neighborhood, which is the center of the local gay scene.
-Hotels in Midtown are great for being within walking distance of many gay bars and close to where a lot of gay locals live.
+Most gay travelers prefer to stay in the Midtown neighborhood.
+Midtown Hotels are conveniently close to many gay bars and where many gay locals live.

-Staying relatively close to Midtown is also convenient since you’ll be a quick car ride away.
 Many more hotels are located to the north of Midtown, as well as in the Hotel District to the south.
+These are pretty convenient too—you’ll only be a quick car ride from central Midtown.

 Apartment rentals in Midtown as well as in the Hotel District are typically much cheaper than nearby hotels.
 They’re perfect for budget travelers, or even for groups of friends who need extra space.